marchoeppner/gmo-check/docs/usage.md

 ### `--freebayes_min_alternate_frac 0.01` [ default = 0.01]
 The minimum percentage of reads supporting a SNP at a given site for the SNP to be considered.
 The default of 1% is chosen to be able to detect low levels of contribution but may need some tweaking depending on your exact sequencing setup and coverage.

-## Resources

-The following options can be set to control resource usage outside of a site-specific [config](https://github.com/marchoeppner/nf-configs) file.

-### `--max_cpus` [ default = 16]

-The maximum number of cpus a single job can request.
-This is typically the maximum number of cores available on a compute node or your local (development) machine.

-### `--max_memory` [ default = 128.GB ]

-The maximum amount of memory a single job can request.
-This is typically the maximum amount of RAM available on a compute node or your local (development) machine, minus a few percent to prevent the machine from running out of memory while running basic background tasks.

-### `--max_time`[ default = 240.h ]

-The maximum allowed run/wall time a single job can request.
-This is mostly relevant for environments where run time is restricted, such as in a computing cluster with active resource manager or possibly some cloud environments.